FoenixRetro/Documentation/f256/experiments.md

 To load a program, place it on eg. the SD card, and run it from DOS by typing its name.

 Arguments may be passed to the program by adding them after the program name.
+Included in the firmware download is a `hello` program.
+This may be placed on disk and run by typing `hello` at the DOS prompt.
+Additionally, arguments may be added and they will be printed by the program.

 # Programming information
 Kernel user programs comprise up to four banks of code, and may be placed in the area $2000-$9FFF.
 The program header provides information to DOS on where to load the program and its entry address.